dewi-alliance/grants/readme2.md

 | Project                                             | Notes
 |-----------------------------------------------------|----------------------------------------------
-| HNT <> ETH trust minimized bridge                   | Convert HNT into an ERC20 token for use within the DeFi ecosystem
-| Ongoing improvements for DeWi ETL                   | More dashboards and data analysis tools.
+| Public improvements for DeWi ETL management and improvements   | More dashboards and data analysis tools.
 Examples: how much data flowing through the network, how frequently, how many hotspots have transmitted data, geographic distribution of data transmission, transaction activity in DC and HNT burnt.
 | Rosetta Implementation                              | Add support for Helium to Rosetta.
 This will speed up integrations with exchanges and wallets.
 [Learn More](https://www.rosetta-api.org/).
 [Coinbase Implementation docs](https://github.com/coinbase/rosetta-specifications).
-| HNT browser wallet                                  | A user-friendly browser-based wallet.
-Priority for a Chrome browser extension.
-Also looking to add support to Ledger hardware wallet.
-| HNT mobile wallets                                 | Add support for HNT on 3rd party mobile wallets, both iOS and Android
-| Manufacturer dashboard                              | Show units sold, online/deployed, HNT burnt
-| Documentation translation                           | Make docs.helium.com available in other languages (Mandarin, Spanish, Japanese, Korean)
-| Security and/privacy overview                       | Create educational content to help hosts understand how a hotspot will interact with their home network.
-[Example](https://m.media-amazon.com/images/G/01/sidewalk/final_privacy_security_whitepaper.pdf)
 | Anti-gaming research                                | In-depth analysis of hotspots and challenge behavior for anomoly detection; build trust scores; more sophisticated data crowdsourcing than current spreadsheet; documentation of current cheating techniques; alerts when suspicious networks pop up.
-| Support Mapping Improvements                        | Source additional mapping devices, create custom firmware and supporting documentation for easier deployment.
+|  Mapping UI Improvements                        | Source additional mapping devices, create custom firmware and supporting documentation for easier deployment.